Lex Luthor (Smallville): Role in Smallville

 In season five, Lex becomes obsessed with uncovering Clark's secret; he breaks three metahuman criminals out of Belle Reve and sends them to the Kent Farm, where they hold several people close to Clark hostage.
 The scheme amounts to nothing, however, and Clark cuts Lex out of his life completely upon finding out.
 His curiosity into the symbols, which he believes to be alien in nature, results in Brainiac (James Marsters) arranging him to be possessed by the spirit of the Kryptonian criminal Zod.
-In season six, Lex married Lana Lang (Kristin Kreuk) after deceiving Lana into being pregnant with his child.
+In season six, Lex married Lana after deceiving Lana into being pregnant with his child.
 Upon learning the truth, Lana faked her own death and attempted to pin the murder on Lex.